Cricket365/IPL2024/README.md

 # IPL2024
-Various stats and visuals for 2024 IPL to help understand the game better
+This code shows batter performance against various teams for 2024 season in IPL for filtered by players.